pbdeuchler/cb/README.md

 > This repo is _not_ production ready and has many security flaws, use at your own risk

 > [!WARNING]
-> As an experiment repo was entirely made by Claude Code, and partially this bot itself.
+> As an experiment repo was almost entirely made by Claude Code, and partially this bot itself.
+> This code should be treated and trusted accordingly.
 > I restrained myself from doing manual code changes as much as I could,
-> but there were a couple very small edits (lt ~20 chars per edit) here and there.
+> but there were small ones here and there when Claude seemed to hit a wall.
-> This code should be treated and trusted accordingly.
-> I do not neccessarily endorse how this project was setup or how the code works and over
+> I do not neccessarily endorse how this project was setup, how the code works, or
-> time, dependent on my manual contributions, you'll probably see things change.
+> any API/system design contained herein.

 ## Features